bulletmark/pipxu/README.md

 `pipxu` adds some small but handy features not present in `pipx`:

-1. For the commands `uninstall`, `reinstall`, and `upgrade`, `pipx` only allows you to specify one application name whereas `pipxu` allows you to specify one, or more, application names for all those commands.
-To do an operation on all applications, `pipx`, requires you use a corresponding `*-all` command, e.g. to `upgrade` all applications you use `upgrade-all`. `pipxu` simply offers a `--all` option on each of those base commands so does not pollute the command namespace with superfluous `*-all` commands.
+1. For the commands `uninstall`, `reinstall`, and `upgrade`, `pipx` only allows you to specify one application whereas `pipxu` allows you to specify one or more applications.
+To do an operation on **all** applications, `pipx`, requires you use a corresponding `*-all` command, e.g. to `upgrade` all applications you use `upgrade-all`.
+   `pipxu` simply offers a `--all` option on each of those base commands to do the same thing, thus avoiding the need for the extra `*-all` commands.
 Also, `pipx` also does not offer `--skip` for all those `*-all` commands consistently, whereas `pipxu` does.
-In short, `pipxu` does not have redundant `*-all` commands, and is carefully consistent across its commands and options.

 2. `pipxu` facilitates specifying [`pyenv`](https://github.com/pyenv/pyenv) python versions with an